oxidize-rb/rb-sys/book/src/background-and-concepts.md

 C is often referred to as the "lingua franca" of the programming language world, and Rust is fluent.
 Rust can compile functions to be compatible with the C calling conventions, and align items in memory in a way that C understands.
-Rust also does not have a garbage collector, which makes integration signifcantly easier.
+Rust also does not have a garbage collector, which makes integration significantly easier.

 When Ruby loads a gem extension written in Rust, it has no idea the gem is actually written in Rust.
 Due to Rust's robust C FFI, you can code anything in Rust that you could with C.